peteymoore/DCGsimulation/README.md

 A description of the model, the types of simulations available, and example results are provided in Moore (2021).

 Moore, P.L., 2021.
 Numerical simulation of supraglacial debris mobility: implications for ablation and landform genesis.
-Frontiers in Earth Science, doi: 10.3389/feart.2021.710131. (link here)[https://www.frontiersin.org/articles/10.3389/feart.2021.710131/abstract]
+Frontiers in Earth Science, doi: 10.3389/feart.2021.710131. [https://www.frontiersin.org/articles/10.3389/feart.2021.710131/abstract]